-This year, as I work towards publishing my first collection of poetry, I am reminded that I have been met with encouragement and love from other local artists and women of colour.
+With the release of my first poetry collection, I am reminded that I have been met with encouragement and love from other local artists and the people of colour in my community.
 I continue to be thankful to be part of this beautiful connection that is created through the courage of being vulnerable, and I am awestruck by the magic that continues to surround me in this world of joy and madness.

 My other hobbies include playing the ukulele, hiking, kayaking, graphic art, yoga, and killing it on the dance floor.

 My artistic practice is interconnected with my full-time job as a youth educator.
 With a Bachelor’s in Social Work and working in the field since 2011, I have extensive experience in youth work and community organizing.
 I currently work at the South Asian Women’s Community Centre as their Youth Programs Coordinator.
 I know the value of arts-based approaches in empowering marginalized communities and creating programming that is not only safe and promotes well-being, but also allows for the space to share the stories of people of colour and discovering old and new ways of storytelling.

 I currently facilitate programming in high schools across Montreal, consisting of educational workshops, support groups, and creative self-expression programs.

-I also run support spaces and community-based projects for people of colour, such as Uncensored Chai (a support space for South Asian youth of marginalized genders) and Open Hearts (a mental health zine of art by Black, Indigenous and people of colour), Storytelling is a Love Language (a storytelling open-mic), Unravelling in Rhymes (a writing workshop series for youth of colour of marginalized genders), as well as facilitate intergenerational dialogue in the South Asian community using storytelling and other artistic mediums.
+I also run support spaces and community-based projects for people of colour, such as Uncensored Chai (a support space for South Asian youth of marginalized genders), Storytelling is a Love Language (a storytelling open-mic), Unravelling in Rhymes (a writing workshop series for youth of colour of marginalized genders), as well as facilitate intergenerational dialogue in the South Asian community using storytelling and other artistic mediums.